heketi/heketi/docs/contributing.md

 [Functional Tests Directory](../tests/functional), and can be executed separately by running the `run.sh` script in that directory.

-Refer to the test scripts within the
+Refer to the [README](../tests/functional/README.md) and the test scripts within the
 [Functional Tests Directory](https://github.com/heketi/heketi/tree/master/tests/functional)
 in the Heketi repository for all the gory details.